 Lesson 2: Moving Slow Doesn’t Mean You Won’t Get To Your Destination

 It’s important to remember that both the Tortoise and the Hare made it to the finish line, they just chose to do it differently.
-One raced to the end and the other took their time and strolled to the end—either way they both got there.
+One raced to the end and the other took their time—but both got there.

 In slow travel, there are no long checklists.
 You see what you want, and do what you feel like.
 You plan one or two things a day and no more.
-Stopping for a cappuccino at a cute outdoor cafe, in between seeing the only two things you scheduled for the day– takes the pressure off.
 It allows you to enjoy your activities without feeling rushed.

-The slow traveler knows that taking it slow and spending time fully immersed in their experiences vs sprinting off to ‘tap and snap’ 5 tourist sites, is a much more fulfilling and memorable adventure.
+The slow traveler knows that taking it slow and spending time fully immersed in their experience is better than a mad dash to 5 tourist sites so you can take a selfie.

 Lesson 3: There really is no competition.

-In fact, I don’t think it was really a race at all, Tortoise just wanted to prove she wasn’t afraid to go up against the Hare no matter what the outcome was.
-It was more about the journey and less about the finish line.
+I actually don’t think this was really a race at all, Tortoise just wanted to prove she wasn’t afraid to go up against the Hare no matter what the outcome was.
+It was more about the journey for her and less about the finish line.

 Lesson 4: You don’t need to prove anything to anyone